-Angela Lynch, CEO of Women’s Legal Service Qld was recently awarded the 2017 Women in Law Excellence Award, after receiving the highest score of all entrants across many different legal sectors.
+Angela Lynch, CEO of Women’s Legal Service Qld was awarded the 2017 Women in Law Excellence Award, receiving the highest score of all entrants across many different legal sectors.

 Here, she talks to us about her career drivers, achievements and challenges, encourages all lawyers to consider volunteer work, and shares her views on the road ahead for the legal profession.

 Crowd & Co: Can you tell me about your career path and the key milestones that led to your current role?

 Angela Lynch: Across my career I’ve always been passionate about using the law to affect safety for women and their children.
 An absolute career highlight was becoming CEO of Women’s Legal Service earlier this year.
 I’ve been with the service for over 20 years in a variety of roles.
 It’s an honour and a pleasure to lead an organisation whose mission I so strongly believe in.